-&quot;Further, RSE is not an appropriate tool for justifying the use of PSPS.
+[&]quot;Further, RSE is not an appropriate tool for justifying the use of PSPS.
 When calculating RSE for PSPS, electrical corporations generally assume 100 percent wildfire risk mitigation and very low implementation costs because societal costs and impact are not included.
 When calculated this way, PSPS will always rise to the top as a wildfire mitigation tool, but it will always fail to account for its true costs to customers.
 Therefore, electrical corporations shall not rely on RSE calculations as a tool to justify the use of PSPS."

-&lt;sup>24 SCE 2021 WMP at 61.
+24 SCE 2021 WMP at 61.

-utilities to explain how they quantify risk tolerance for their models and provide their risk tolerance threshold.
-The 2022 WMP Guidelines should require the utilities to analyze their systems at various risk levels, identify the reduction, and the corresponding reduction of PSPS that comes from the toleration of some risk.
-The utilities should also evaluate the need for PSPS at a risk levels higher than zero for high consequence wildfires.
+consequence wildfires.
 The utilities should consider developing risk measurements that are asset specific (e.g. probability of high consequence wildfire per circuit per operating minute) and system based (a higher wind threshold will result in projected increase in x number of building lost to wildfires).
 Further, the 2022 WMP Guidelines should require the utilities to evaluate and quantify the reduction of wildfire initiation and wildfire consequence risk through the application of mitigation, which will result in PSPS avoidance as a result of lowered risk and the toleration of some risk.